CS-DS-125/125book/py4e_rst/07-files.rst

    a line.
 .. index:: newline
 Pythonic
    A technique that works elegantly in Python.
-“Using try and except is the *Pythonic* way to recover from missing files”.
+"Using try and except is the *Pythonic* way to recover from missing files".

 .. index:: Pythonic
 Quality Assurance